Queex/well-msc-selfstudy/5_answers.md

 ## Appendix

-1. The likeliest problem is that you forgot to specify a file early on in the chain, and one of the commands that was expecting input from that file is instead waiting for other input.
+1. The likeliest problem is that you forgot to specify a file early on in the chain, and one of the commands you planned to use that file is instead waiting for other input – probably from you typing it.
 Using `Control+c` should break out of the command and return you to the prompt.
 2. If **standard input** is what some commands can accept from `|`, it makes sense that **standard output** is the equivalent for the output of a command; what you usually see printed on the command line. **standard error** would, presumably, be something similar, but just for messages about errors.
 This is, in fact, the case!
-Although the command line will print both **standard output** and **standard error** to the terminal window.
-Sometimes, they can even tussle, and you get the text from both interspersed, line by line!
+The command line will print both **standard output** and **standard error** to the terminal window, even though they are technically different streams.
+Sometimes they can even tussle, and you get the text from both interspersed, line by line!
 3. It's sensible to assume that they show the start or end of a file or piece of data repsectively, although the specifics might require you to study the help for them to use them properly.
 4. Some variation on `$ grep -lv error * | tar -czf non_errors` will get the job done.
    1. This uses `grep` with globbing (`*`), searching every file in the current directory.
-   2. The `-l` flag says to report the filename for any files where there is a match, and the `-v` flag says to invert matching, so only files *without* that text will be reported.
+   2. The `-l` flag says to only report the filename for any files where there is a match, and the `-v` flag says to invert matching, so only files *without* that text will be reported.
-   3. `tar` has the flags `-c` to create the archive, `-z` to use `gzip` on the archive and `-f` to specify the file name for the archive, which will get the relevant sufffixes applied to create the file `non_errors.tar.gz`.
+   3. `tar` has the flags `-c` to create the archive, `-z` to use `gzip` on the archive and `-f` to specify the file name for the archive, which will get the relevant suffixes applied to create the file `non_errors.tar.gz`.
+5. Implementing `uniq` in this way means that the command only needs to remember two lines of the file at once, which keeps to the command line principle of processing text line by line.
+Finding truly unique lines would mean storing all the unique lines so far, which could take up too much memory if the files are large enough.
+The `sort` command can't help but have a larger memory footprint because sorting can't be done truly line by line.
+Leaving the two commands separate is convenient for occasions when you know your input file is already in an order where identical lines wil be adjacent.